Workplace Performance- 5 Traits of High Performing Teams

 Measuring Psychological Safety

 Are you interested in learning more about the 5th train, Psychological safety?
-When Google analysing psychological safety, they consulted with a Harvard organizational behavioural scientist.
+When Google analyzing psychological safety, they consulted with a Harvard organizational behavioral scientist.

 She suggested asking employees how strongly they agreed or disagreed with 7 simple questions: